carlobeckmann2602/publication-recommender/frontend/README.md

 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Note that Next.js supports hot-reload.
+This means that any changes made to the code will automatically trigger a re-render and be displayed immediately.
+Note that both the browser and Next.js use caching mechanisms: Therefore, some changes may require an explicit reload of the page or clearing the cache (based on the `/.next` folder).

 ### Development Frontend with Docker

-Information on development building of the entire project is available in the top level README.md
+Information on development building of the entire project is available in the top level README.md.

-## Build Guide (as of 2024.02.05)
+## Build Guide (as of 01.09.2024)

 ### Build Frontend without Docker (Frontend only)